 - Magically remember all your credentials, with every password being strong and unique.
 This alternative is basically impossible for most people's combination of memory and number of accounts.
 If you think you can do this, I urge you to consider the possibility that you are overestimating the strength/uniqueness of your passwords and the ability of your memory.

 - Remember a few of your credentials (with strong, unique passwords); frequently use password resets for the rest (like every time you log in).
 I think most people would find this unbearably inconvenient, and there will be accounts where the password reset strategy won't work.
-There might be also some security risks of this approach that I haven't thought of yet.

-Also, it is okay to do a hybrid approach where the most crucial account credentials are kept in a physically secure notebook at home and the password manager holds everything else.
+It is okay to do a hybrid approach where the most crucial account credentials are kept in a physically secure notebook at home and the password manager holds everything else.
 It might be acceptable to you that you can log in to your crucial accounts (ex: financial institutions) from home only.

 The Very Similar Alternative, Web Browser Password ManagerWeb browsers like Chrome and Firefox have password management features, including having remembered passwords stored in encrypted form, possibly protected by a master password.
 As I understand it, there are a few shortcomings of browser password managers versus standalone password managers: